Continuous-wave laser absorption spectroscopy of the Thorium-229 nucleus

-We additionally observe a line close to the center frequency of the quadrupole structure of the D-center with a larger linewidth of $\approx\,1$\,MHz, that exceeds the linewidth of the VUV laser.
+We additionally observe a line close to the center frequency of the quadrupole structure of the D-center with a larger linewidth of $\approx\,1$\,MHz.
 This feature has already been reported in~\cite{hiraki2025laser}, with a laser-limited linewidth of 30\,MHz.
 It can be interpreted as the unresolved quadrupole structure of a Th-center in a high-symmetry doping position in the crystal with nearly vanishing EFG.
 We use the name O-center because of its $O_h$ symmetry~\cite{Ma:2020}.

 The operation of an optical clock requires a signal to stabilize a laser to the reference frequency.
-This signal can conveniently be produced by frequency modulation spectroscopy that is capable of sensitive and rapid measurement of the absorption with narrow spectral features \cite{bjorklund1983frequency}.
+This signal can conveniently be produced by frequency modulation spectroscopy that is capable of sensitive and rapid measurement of the absorption with narrow spectral features~\cite{bjorklund1983frequency}.
 Here, we demonstrate this method on a nuclear transition as a crucial step towards the operation of a nuclear clock.
 To reduce the VUV laser linewidth and noise level, the laser frequency was phase locked to an ECDL at 1187\,nm that is stabilized to a high finesse cavity (see Methods).
 The PMT readout was switched to photon counting mode, which allowed us to use a 10\,Hz frequency modulation.
 Fig.~\ref{fig:ULE}a shows the absorption profile of the 5/2 $\rightarrow$ 3/2 transition with 3\,s averaging per data point.
 This constitutes an overall reduction of the detection cycle by two orders of magnitude compared to the fluorescence measurement.
-The spectral line has a full-width at half-maximum of 91(2)\,kHz, which is in agreement with the fluorescence signal width obtained in \cite{ooi2026frequency} for the X2 crystal.
+The spectral line has a full-width at half-maximum of 91(2)\,kHz, which is in agreement with the fluorescence signal width obtained in~\cite{ooi2026frequency} for the X2 crystal.
 We find spectra in which the laser linewidth is clearly below the nuclear transition linewidth to be best described by Lorentzian profiles.
 The detection of the absorption signal in the Th:CaF$_2$ crystal allows us to record an error signal with zero-crossing at the resonance frequency, observed by first harmonic detection (see Fig.~\ref{fig:ULE}b).
 The error signal is acquired with a frequency deviation of 90\,kHz and averaging the signal over the same integration time as for the absorption profile shown in Fig.~\ref{fig:ULE}a.

 The absorption resonance of the O-center recorded with the narrow linewidth laser is shown in Fig.~\ref{fig:ULE0EFG}.
 For the X2 crystal used in this experiment we do not observe a resolved quadrupole spectrum for this center.
 From the linewidth and symmetry of the O-center resonance, one can derive an upper bound on the absolute value of the electric field gradient's $V_{zz}$ component of $<0.1$\,V/\AA$^2$ compared to $\approx$\,100\,V/\AA$^2$ for the D-center (see Methods)~\cite{Zhang:2024, hiraki2025laser}.
 The differences in line broadening observed between the D-center and the O-center will be a subject of further investigations.